Stratospheric Observatory for Infrared Astronomy: The SOFIA aircraft

 Commencing work in 1998, Raytheon designed and installed a 18 ft tall (arc length) by 13.5 ft wide door in the aft left side of the aircraft's fuselage that could be opened in-flight to give the telescope access to the sky.
 The telescope was mounted in the aft end of the fuselage behind a pressurized bulkhead.
 The telescope's focal point is located at a science instruments suite in the pressurized, center section of the fuselage, requiring part of the telescope to pass through the pressure bulkhead.
 In the center of the aircraft was the mission control and science operations section, while the forward section hosts the education and public outreach area.
-The open fuselage has no significant influence on the aerodynamics and flight qualities of the airplane.
+The open fuselage had no significant influence on the aerodynamics and flight qualities of the airplane.

 At NASA's invitation, Lindbergh's grandson, Erik Lindbergh, re-christened the aircraft as Clipper Lindbergh, on May 21, 2007, the 80th anniversary of the completion of Charles Lindbergh's trans-Atlantic flight.

 During December 2012 the aircraft received a glass cockpit flight-deck upgrade along with new avionics systems and software updates.
 The layout was based on the 747-400's glass cockpit design, but retained numerous customization elements specific to the SOFIA mission.
 Among them, as documented photos show, a custom main electrical overhead circuit breaker panel, with primary fuel, engine and hydraulic controls moved from the 747-400's default locations.
 A center MFD that replaced the traditional EFIS/EICAS display of the 744 and some custom annunciation lights specific to limits to the SOFIA telescope and flight profile limits.

 On April 28, 2022, the project announced it was retiring the aircraft as of September 30, 2022.
 Its 921st and last mission was over the North Pacific Ocean off the coast of California, taking off from Palmdale and returning there to land 7 hours and 57 minutes later at 04:41 PDT (11:41 UTC).

 The final flight of the aircraft occurred on December 13, 2022, when the aircraft departed from Palmdale and landed at Davis–Monthan Air Force Base, to be donated to the Pima Air & Space Museum located near Tucson, Arizona, where it has been placed on display.